JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 ## Word Search

-This will be done in C:
+If this will be done in C:

 For a single business, it's going to be a basic struc, with all the neccessary fields.